italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Generally, the Status Attestation enables:

-- an entirely automated issuance flow, as the User authentication is not required;
+- an entirely automated issuance flow, as the User authentication is not required for the provisioning of the Status Attestation;
 - the verification of the digital Credential validity status when both the Wallet Instance and the Verifier are offline;
 - better privacy of the User since: